zitadel/oidc/SECURITY.md

 ## Public Disclosure

-All accepted and mitigated vulnerabilitys will be published on the [Github Security Page](https://github.com/zitadel/oidc/security/advisories)
+All accepted and mitigated vulnerability's will be published on the [Github Security Page](https://github.com/zitadel/oidc/security/advisories)

 ### Timing

-We think it is crucial to publish advisories `ASAP` as mitigations are ready.
-But due to the unknown nature of the discloures the time frame can range from 7 to 90 days.
+We think it is crucial to publish advisories `ASAP` as mitigation's are ready.
+But due to the unknown nature of the disclosures the time frame can range from 7 to 90 days.